All Episodes

 Welcome to the race, Sleepy Joe.

-He said, warning Biden that the race would be nasty and he would be forced to confront people who truly have some very sick and demented ideas.
+Said warning Biden that the race would be nasty and he would be forced to confront people who truly have some very sick and demented ideas.

-An apparent reference to other candidates, but if you make it, I'll see you at the starting gate.
+But if you make it, I'll see you at the starting gate.

 And Obama breaks his silence.

-Oh, the best decision he ever made, but he won't endorse crazy creepy Uncle Joe.
+Oh, the best decision he ever made, but he won't endorse crazy, creepy Uncle Joe.

-Uh apparently Biden's having some uh fundraising problems.
+Apparently, Biden's having some fundraising problems.

-And I'll tell you the biggest problem Joe Biden has is the Obama record.
+And I'll tell you, the biggest problem Joe Biden has is the Obama record.

-The you know, 13 million more Americans on food stamps, eight million more in poverty, lowest labor participation rate since the 70s, worst recovery since the 40s, lowest home ownership rate in 51 years, only president to never reach 3% GDP growth in any year of his presidency and vice presidency, and took on more debt than all 43 other presidents before him combined.
+Only president to never reach 3% GDP growth in any year of his presidency and vice presidency, and took on more debt than all 43 other presidents before him combined.

 And when you compare it to Trump, there's no comparison.

-And uh that's where we find this race.
+And that's where we find this race.

 And by the way, Joe Biden thinks a lot of himself.